A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Related Work

-While recalling factual knowledge relates to memorization, our project studies the ability of models to ground their answers based on information in the context, i.e., to generalize to new information.
+While recalling factual knowledge relates to memorization, in this work we study the ability of models to ground their answers based on information in the context, i.e., to incorporate new information not seen at training time.
 In particular, we craft scenarios that set the LLMs in tension between the mode of factual recall and the mode of grounding.
-This contributes to the broader discussion on generalization versus memorization \cite{razeghi2022impact, KandpalDRWR23, hupkes2023stateoftheart, haviv-etal-2023-understanding}.
+This contributes to the broader discussion on generalization versus memorization \cite{razeghi2022impact, KandpalDRWR23, hupkes2023stateoftheart, haviv-etal-2023-understanding, xu2024knowledge}.
 However, grounding remains much less studied than factual recall.
 In a contemporary study, \citet{yu2023characterizing} also inspect the problem of grounding using mechanistic interpretability methods.
 Their analysis focuses on the role of attention heads when forcing the model to ground its answer in the prompt.
 Our findings nicely complement theirs.
-When combined with existing findings about factual knowledge and information flow during recall our results begin to portray a coherent narrative that we detail in \Secref{sec:discussion}.
+When combined with existing findings about factual knowledge and information flow during recall, our results begin to portray a coherent narrative that we detail in \Secref{sec:discussion}.